SIDE TWO

 But he thought to have deprived me of a far better thing

-But I being careful like lovers ought to be
+I being careful like lovers ought to be

 He's a false deluding young man, let him go farewell he